Why Do More People Get Kidney Stones in the Summer?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“When patients come to the emergency room with pain, which is usually a sign that the stone is moving, it happens more often in the summer than in the winter months.
+When people come to the emergency room with pain, which is usually a sign that the stone is moving, it happens more often in the summer than in the winter months.

+Kidney stones vary in size — from as small as a grain of that of a golf ball — and affect both men and women almost equally.
+The smaller the stone, the more likely it can pass through the urinary tract without medical treatment.
 If you have kidney stones on the move, you may also experience bloody urine, fever and chills, nausea and vomiting as well as a constant urge to urinate.